-Just like the rest of your body, your muscles need fuel to function optimally.
-Make sure you're getting a good balance of all macronutrients (carbohydrates, protein and fat — especially protein).
+Your muscles need fuel to function optimally.
+Make sure you're getting a good balance of all macronutrients (carbohydrates, protein and fat), especially protein.
 Protein contains amino acids, which are essential in the building (and rebuilding) of muscle.

 Also make sure you're getting enough magnesium in your diet (from almonds, spinach and tofu).
-While it won't make muscle soreness or cramps go away, one 2010 study from The Journal of Physiology found being magnesium-deficient can increase your body's sensitivity to pain.
+While it won't make muscle soreness or cramps go away, an October 2016 study from the British Journal of Anaesthesia found being magnesium helped decrease your body's sensitivity to pain.

 How to Join the Push-Up Challenge